 Myrtle Beach offers dolphin sightseeing and boat tours.
 This unique adventure is usually available from March 5th through October 31st.
 Dolphins are a regular to the beaches here, in the evening hours they can be seen in the surf.
 Teenagers of all ages will enjoy the outing.
 Seeing dolphins in their natural habitat is a once in a lifetime adventure.

 The beach wouldn’t be complete without the Pirates Voyage Dinner and Show in Myrtle Beach.
 This venue offers dinner and a show.
 From live comedy to eating with mermaids, the acrobatics and lively atmosphere of the Pirates Voyage is sure to bring a smile to anyone.

 Mystery Dinner Show

-For older teens, a great mystery is afoot at Murder At The Cotton Club, a whodunit murder mystery dinner show.
+For older teens, a fun mystery is afoot at Murder At The Cotton Club, a whodunit murder mystery dinner show.
 Participants in the audience get to play along with a murder.
-This unique experience will have your teens talking about how much fun they had on their vacation.
+This unique experience will have your teenagers talking about how much fun they had on their vacation.

 Wicked Tuna at the 2nd Avenue Pier

 After all the fun at the beach, be sure to check out Wicked Tuna, on the 2nd Avenue pier.
 The pier was originally built in 1936 by Julian Scarborough and St. Julian Springs.
 The pier is 906 feet long and takes visitors out into the Atlantic, where fishing is as great as the vast views of the Atlantic.
 For a fabulous time, consider going to Wicked Tuna, where the views are awesome, and the food is excellent.
 A great place for families to end their trip to Myrtle Beach SC.